Tips to Write Effective Queries and Explain Plan

 AND d.dname

-= ‘RESEARCH’;
+= 'RESEARCH');

 SELECT

-DISTINCT d.deptno, d.dname ,
+d.deptno, d.dname ,

-FROM dept d, emp e
+dept d, emp e

-= e.deptno;
+d.deptno = e.deptno;

-SELECT d.deptno , d.dname
+SELECT d.deptno ,

 FROM dept d